-Potential impacts caused by reduced freshwater inflows from water allocations and drought include upstream saline intrusion and hyper-salinity in upstream aquatic habitats, coastal wetlands, riparian zones and groundwater dependent ecosystems.
+Potential impacts caused by reduced freshwater inflows from water allocations and drought include upstream saline intrusion and hyper-salinity in upstream aquatic habitats, coastal wetlands, riparian zones and groundwater dependent ecosystems.50

-Other potential impacts on the estuary include reduced nutrient and organic inputs for primary production and alterations to the physical features of the estuary mouth.
+Other potential impacts on the estuary include reduced nutrient and organic inputs for primary production and alterations to the physical features of the estuary mouth.51

 The drought of 2019 caused a range of impacts across environmental, social and economic dimensions.
 Farming families experienced personal and financial stress, buying feed from as far afield as Victoria and struggling to de-stock as cattle prices plummeted.
 Much of the catchment ran dry.
 Platypus and turtles were exposed to predation by foxes.
 Large river oaks died.
+There were significant impacts to water quality such as increased salinity and algal outbreaks.